-The Association of California Water Agencies (ACWA) offers the $5,000 Clair A. Hill Scholarship and two $3,500 ACWA Scholarships to undergraduate students majoring in engineering, irrigation technology, environmental sciences, public administration, and other water resources-related fields.
-The $7,000 Stephen K. Hall ACWA Water Law & Policy Scholarship is available to graduate students.
-The deadline to apply has been extended to March 1, 2017.
+The Association of California Water Agencies (ACWA) offers: the $5,000 Clair A. Hill Scholarship, two $3,500 ACWA Scholarships, and new this year - two $5,000 Ted and Nancy Way Scholarships to undergraduate students majoring in engineering, irrigation technology, environmental sciences, public administration, fisheries science, and other water resources-related fields.
+The $10,000 Stephen K. Hall ACWA Water Law & Policy Scholarship is available to graduate students.
+Watch for the application deadline around March 1 each year.

 CASA Education Foundation Scholarships

 The California Association of Sanitation Agencies (CASA) Education Foundation offers at least two $5,000 scholarships annually to students pursuing higher education in engineering, environmental science, public administration, wastewater operations, or other fields connected to the clean water industry, which includes wastewater treatment, water recycling, and resource recovery.
-The deadline to apply for CASA scholarships is typically May 1.
+Watch for the application deadline around May 1 each year.

 Applicants must be California residents and attending an accredited college or university located in California.
 Visit the CASA website for additional information.